Grockkk/Blazor_app/README.md

 - Press **F5** or press the start button

 ## Use
 To propearly use this app you have to click on **Clients** tab.
 This tab contains a list of clients.
 To create new client you have to press **Create new client** button at the bottom of the list.
-To edit or delete client you have to press edit button on the left side of each client.
+To edit or delete client you have to press edit button on the right side of each client.